-Every project have people behind maintaining it.
-The project has a way to contact them privately, and could have a forum for others adding their doubts or contributing doing or specifying tasks.
-These tasks could be published in a tracker repository as github (or other) waiting there for someone else to come to do them at some point without previous private virtual or presential contact.
+Every project has to be maintained by some people.
+The project has a way to contact the maintainers privately, and could have a forum for others adding their doubts, contributions or specification of tasks.
+These tasks could be published in a tracker repository waiting there for someone else to come to do them at some point, without previous private virtual or presential contact.

-Maintainers want to make their project known to a broader audience and every project wants to increase commits to their tasks, that is why along websites, some projects organize promotional and production gatherings.
+Maintainers want to make their project known to a broader audience and every project wants to increase commits to their tasks, that is why projects organize promotional and production gatherings.

-There is an increasing trend of «general gatherings» for presenting your project in a gathering where a lot of other related projects will be also presented.
-At the same time, we do less pressential interacting with other people interested in our projects.
-So when someone goes to such a general gathering, we have some problems:
+When developing a project, there is not only the conflict between maintainers and participants, there is also the conflict of the project relationship with other projects.
+In this sense, there is an increasing trend of «general gatherings» for presenting your project in a gathering where a lot of other related projects will be also presented..
+So when someone goes to such a general gathering, we have some additional problems:

-– Basically, the relationships between presentators between them and atendees are very stressed due to lack of time and floods of information around.
+– The relationships between presentators and atendees are very stressed due to lack of time and floods of information around.

 – Atendees are flooded with simultaneous presentations imposible to attend them all.
-Event organizers normally fail to the promise to add a link to the presentation slides or generated audios or videos.
+Organizers do also normally fail in organizing the documentations of the presentations.

-– Communitty gets reinforced with common events within the gathering, but since the gathering relies in a hierarchy between Organizers, presentators (may have some privileges) and atendees, these common events don’t get deep in making that community to thrive.
-Also despite there is a communitty building effort there, everyone should solve their basic needs individually (transport, food, sleep, etc), so the sense of community is not fully felt even if there is a bit more than normal.
+– Communitty gets reinforced with common events within the gathering, but since the gathering relies in a hierarchy between Organizers, project presentators and atendees, these common events don’t get deep in making that community to thrive as a whole as much as it could be.
+Also despite there is a communitty building effort there, everyone should solve their basic needs individually (transport, food, sleep, etc), so the sense of community is not fully felt even if there is a bit more friendly environtment than normal.
 And also, since any communitarian gathering tends to a further celebration, partying is no present or it is too artificialized or separed from the gathering itself.

-Since projects need more tasks promotion, relating and tasks commiting and atendees want to or should enjoy it deeper, we all want better gatherings.
-We have to intervene in making lovelier standards for a more productive presentational gatherings, or parties for projects.
+Since projects need more tasks promotion, relating and tasks commiting and atendees want to add their bit, and everyone specially including gathering organisers want to enjoy the experience deeper, we have to intervene in making lovelier standards for a more productive presentational gatherings, or parties for projects.

-What could be best than offer your help and get some currency to get some products that are only sold in a party where you commit the task you offered your talents for, while you find shared knowledges and suggest new open tasks for free projects driven by an affinity group that tends to infinity because they don’t feel such helpers scarcity anymore?
+What could be best than offer your help and get some currency to get some products that are only sold in a party where you commit the task you offered your talents for?
+Will this not promote to more easily suggest new open tasks for free projects driven by an affinity group that tends to infinity because they don’t feel such helpers scarcity anymore?